schematical/techdebt/TechDebt/SCOPE.md

 A Task Switching Penalty is displayed and enforced when interrupting an NPCDevOps' work.

-The daily loop correctly transitions, summarizes resource usage, pays the Debs, and resets for the next day.quick
+The daily loop correctly transitions, summarizes resource usage, pays the Debs, and resets for the next day.

+## UI Implementation Guidelines

+- **Self-Healing UI Components:** For dynamic UI elements (like task lists, tech trees, etc.) that are programmatically generated and refreshed, always implement a 'self-healing' mechanism.
+This involves checking if content `Transform` references (e.g., `taskListContent`, `techTreeContent`) are null before attempting to manipulate their children.
+If null, attempt to re-acquire the `Transform` by searching within its parent panel (e.g., `parentPanel.transform.Find("ScrollView/Viewport/Content")`).
+This pattern significantly improves UI resilience against `NullReferenceException` errors, especially across scene reloads or unexpected object destructions. quick